COVID 'firepower': Britain imposes 6-month curbs against second wave | Health

 Bank of England Governor Andrew Bailey warned that the "very unfortunate" escalation of COVID-19 cases threatened the economic outlook and said the central bank was looking hard at how it could support the economy further.
 Pub operator JD Wetherspoon said it could cut 400-450 jobs at sites at six airports, including London's Heathrow and Gatwick, because of the large drop in passengers.

 Opposition leader Keir Starmer urged the government not to end a furlough scheme at the end of October, accusing it of losing control of the coronavirus crisis.
-"We will not listen to those who say let the virus rip, nor to those who urge a permanent lockdown," Johnson said.
+Scotland will introduce additional nationwide restrictions on household gatherings that go further than Johnson's new rules, its First Minister Nicola Sturgeon said.